drewm27/speakerrankings/aboutme.md

 1. Infinity Reference One
 1. DCM TimeFrame TF-350

-I’ve also been to a few headphone demo shows and have listened to almost all of the popular high end models.
-Crinacle has [written a headphone ranking doc](https://crinacle.com/rankings/headphones/) better than I could put together, otherwise I’d consider doing it.
+I've also been to a few headphone demo shows and have listened to almost all of the popular high end models.
+Crinacle has [written a headphone ranking doc](https://crinacle.com/rankings/headphones/) better than I could put together, otherwise I'd consider doing it.
-<br/>I’ve built and designed speakers and have dabbled in crossover, driver and enclosure design.
+<br/>I've built and designed speakers and have dabbled in crossover, driver and enclosure design.

 My degree is in Electrical Engineering and Computer science and I am quite familiar with the hardware, software design and tuning of embedded DSPs.
 I currently work in Software Engineering, and have worked at companies doing music recognition, speech recognition and Digital Signal Processing.
 I run only Linux on all my main computers and have been doing so since 1997.